ex0-tekk/Legend-of-SkyrimVR/README.md

 - Steam does not easily allow for new install folders, simply follow [**This Easy Guide**](https://drive.google.com/drive/folders/1lOBFqblzA23AbXFz-usTejOKR5UFsPjA?usp=sharing) to change that.

-- After you have confirmed SkyrimVR is installed in a folder outside of those 2 mentioned above, start the default Steam version of SkyrimVR to have the game create the appropriate .ini file in the documents folder on your C drive, once you see the Bethesda logo pop up, you can close the game and continue following this install guide.
+- After you have confirmed SkyrimVR is installed in a folder outside of those 2 mentioned above, **start the default Steam version of SkyrimVR to have the game create the appropriate .ini file in the documents folder on your C drive**, once you see the Bethesda logo pop up, you can close the game and continue following this guide.

 ---